Warblefly/MultimediaTools-mingw-w64/README.md

 My script, very much derived from others' work, is released under the GNU Affero GPL Version 3 licence.
 You will find it at the top of this repository.
 Please adhere to it.
 All other programs have their own open source licences, which can be found within their source trees.

-The version of FFmpeg built here is non-redistributable.
+The version of FFmpeg built here is believed to be non-redistributable.